OSGeo/grass/doc/development/README.md

 make htmldocs
 ```

-Or to generate documentation as single html file
+Or to generate documentation as a single html file
 (recommended for simple reading)

 ```sh